TomCatLabs/PLEA/README.md

 ---

 ## Project Goals

-    ⁃    Enable individuals to log and escalate labor-related grievances in prison settings.
+- Enable individuals to log and escalate labor-related grievances in prison settings.
-    ⁃    Aggregate decentralized reports into a collective knowledge base ⁃    Use LLM tools to identify and recommend paths for advocacy or legal awareness.
+- Aggregate decentralized reports into a collective knowledge base.
+- Use LLM tools to identify and recommend paths for advocacy or legal awareness.
-    ⁃    Create a scalable model for other advocacy contexts beyond prison labor.
+- Create a scalable model for other advocacy contexts beyond prison labor.

 ---